meshtastic/meshtastic/website/docs/software/plugins/serial.md

 ## Known Problems

 * Until the plugin is initilized by the startup sequence, the TX pin is in a floating state.
 Device connected to that pin may see this as "noise".
 * Will not work on NRF and the Linux device targets.

-## Need help?

-Go to the [Meshtastic Forum](https://meshtastic.discourse.group) if you have any questions or to share how you have used this.